Stackstudio-cloud/Gitship/README.md

 npm run dev
 ```

-Visit your Replit URL to see GitShip in action! 🔥
+Visit https://gitship.pro to see GitShip in action! 🔥

 ## 📁 Project Structure